olivesgatech/FOCAL_Dataset/README.md

 ## Data

-The data for this work can be found at this  location, with the associated paper located .
+The data for this work can be found at this [zenodo location](https://zenodo.org/records/10145325).

 ## Code Usage